 Scapula

 The scapula, also called the shoulder blade, is a relatively large, flat, triangular-shaped shoulder girdle bone.
 It is found in the upper thoracic region at the back of the trunk lying posterior to the thoracic cage.
-The scapula directly articulates with the humerus and clavicle, forming the glenohumeral (shoulder) and acromioclavicular joints.
+The scapula directly articulates with the humerus and clavicle, forming the glenohumeral (shoulder) joint and acromioclavicular joint.

 Overall, the scapula has two surfaces and three margins that meet at three angles.
 Additionally, it presents three processes (acromion, scapular spine, and coracoid process).